Necryotiks/WSU-CPTS/README.md

 # WSU-CPTS
-repository for C/C++ code
+A repository for C/C++ code among other things.

-THE MASTER BRANCH HOLDS CURRENT PROJECTS.